 1 night, non-potable water, pit toilet, weak signal

 The last 3 miles to the campsite take 20 minutes to drive.
-The road is more pothole-next-to-pothole than an actual road and vividly reminded us of our road trip through Romania.
+The “road” is more one pothole after another than an actual road, and it vividly reminded us of our road trip through Romania.
 No wonder we were the only ones at the campsite.
 The pit toilet literally smelled of disuse.
-If we hadn’t booked the site in advance, we probably would have turned around and left.
-On the way we encountered wild boar, and they came snorting around our tent at night.
+If we hadn’t booked the site in advance, we’d probably have turned around and driven off.
+On the way we came across wild pigs, which later wandered around our tent at night, grunting.

 Papalua Beach Park

-1 night, no water, maintained pit toilet, signal available
+1 night, no water, well-kept pit toilet, signal available

-Between Kihei and Lahaina on the west coast, where it’s sunny most of the year and rain is only sporadic, you’ll find this beachfront campsite.
-The issue was that you could only book it either in person in Lahaina or by phone.
-We didn’t know about the first option and couldn’t get through by phone.
+This beachside campsite sits between Kihei and Lahaina on the west coast, where it’s mostly sunny year-round with only the occasional shower.
+The catch was that you can only book it either in Lahaina or by phone.
+We didn’t know about the first option and couldn’t get through on the phone.

-Note that you’ll need a Hawaii camping permit for many county-managed sites like this one.
-The rangers didn’t kick us out — they just explained where to buy the permit.
+The ranger didn’t kick us out — they just explained where to buy the permit.

 Olowalu

-Drinking water, hot showers, flush toilets, power outlets, Wi-Fi, FREE morning coffee, fruit growing in the camp (mango, papaya, coconuts) FREE
+Drinking water, hot showers, flushing toilets, power sockets, wifi, FREE morning coffee, FREE fruit growing in the campsite (mango, papaya, coconuts)

-Camping at Olowalu beach is a paradise among Hawaii camping sites.
-Not only do you have everything you need, but there’s also Wi-Fi at the “reception” and cleanliness on par with campsites in Canada.
-The downside is that when the waves pick up, they close a large section of the campsite because it could flood.
-We recommend booking a spot further from the water just to be safe.
+Camping at Olowalu Beach is the paradise of Hawaiian campgrounds.
+Not only do you have everything you need, there’s even wifi at the “reception”, and it rivals the cleanliness of campsites in Canada.
+The downside is that when the waves pick up, they close a large part of the campsite to avoid flooding.
+So to be safe, we recommend booking a pitch further from the water.

 Hiking on Maui

-Hawaii is wonderfully diverse, so you can experience hiking through jungle on trails that lead to waterfalls where you can swim.
-You hike in forests, on mountains, and in craters.
+Hawaii is wonderfully diverse, so here you can experience hiking through the jungle along a trail that leads you to waterfalls where you can swim.
+There’s hiking in the forest, on the mountains and inside the crater.

 Twin Falls